-The Ghana National Chamber of Commerce and Industry (GNCCI) hosted the maiden edition of the Chamber National Dialogue Series
+On the theme “Impact of the Domestic Debt Exchange Programme on the Private Sector of Ghana,” the Ghana National Chamber of Commerce and Industry (GNCCI) successfully held the inaugural edition of its Chamber National Dialogue Series.

-In particular, this maiden edition featured distinguished experts including, Prof. Peter Quartey, Mr. Senyo Hosi, and Dr. Richmond Akwasi Atuahene, who offered their perspectives on the DDEP and proposed solutions for the future.
-The programme consisted of four main parts: Opening, Topical Presentation & Engagement, Experiential Session & Engagement, and Closing.
+The maiden, who, Mr. Senyo Hosi, and Dr. Richmond Akwasi Atuahene, who provided their perspectives on the DDEP and proposed solutions for the future.
+The program comprised four main parts: Opening, Topical Presentation & Engagement, Experiential Session & Engagement, and Closing.

-In his opening remarks, the President of the GNCCI, Mr. Clement Osei-Amoako, expressed concerns over the state of the Ghanaian economy and emphasized the need for practical measures to address structural and cyclical challenges such as high inflation, rising interest rates, cedi depreciation, increasing debt levels and a tightening policy rate.
+In his opening remarks, the President of the GNCCI, Mr. Clement Osei-Amoako, expressed concerns over the state of the Ghanaian economy and emphasized the need for practical measures to address structural and cyclical challenges such as high inflation, rising interest rates, cedi depreciation, increasing debt levels, and a tightening policy rate.
 He highlighted the importance of balancing the inherent losses of the DDEP and making corresponding adjustments in fiscal and monetary policies.
-He suggested that an independent and thorough analysis with varied perspectives from stakeholders would be crucial in providing key learnings for the attainment of the DDEP objectives.

-In a closing statement Mr. Osei-Amoako, the President of the Chamber acknowledged the significance of the DDEP in reinstating macroeconomic stability and safeguarding the most vulnerable segments of society.
+In his closing statement, Mr. Osei-Aoako acknowledged the significance of the DDEP in reinstating macroeconomic stability and safeguarding the most vulnerable segments of society.
 He stressed the need for businesses to comprehend the implications of the policy and devise suitable business strategies.
-“The GNCCI will express the viewpoint of the private sector on the DDEP, propose policies and actions, and engage with policymakers and institutions to mitigate the impact on the private sector and the overall economy,” he said.